 The Rev. Zeta T. Lamberson was called as the fifth pastor of Covenant in the Fall of 2012.
-As the congregation prepares to celebrate half a century of ministry in July of 2014 the Session has made a commitment to a variety of new mission opportunities.
-In the past two years we have become involved in a ministry for homeless families called Family Promise of Cobb County.
-We have committed to providing support for two secondary schools in Kenya and are looking into a day camp program for Kindergarten to fifth grade students during Cobb County school holidays.
-We continue to be committed to the ministry of MUST, our Weekday Preschool program, Boy Scouts and a variety of other ministries.
+As the congregation prepared to celebrate half a century of ministry in July of 2014 the Session made a commitment to a variety of new mission opportunities.
+Today our ministry includes a commitment to families in transition through Family Promise of Cobb County, supporting two secondary schools through scholarship funds, providing food relief and women's empowerment program through our ministry in Kenya called the Ahadi Foundation and through providing a day camp program for Kindergarten to fifth grade students during Cobb County school holidays.
+We continue to be committed to the ministry of MUST, our Weekday Preschool program, Boy Scouts, and by providing a space for many 12-step programs to meet.
 The future of Covenant is bright as we look forward to the next fifty years of ministry in Cobb County.

 In order to meet the growing needs of our youth, Mrs. Judy Squires was named Director of Christian Education on June 1, 1982, a position she filled until April, 1995.
 On June 1, 1983, retired minister The Reverend Byron Milton became Parish Associate on a part-time basis.
 Rev. Milton was Chairman of Cherokee Presbytery’s Church Extension Committee when Covenant was organized in 1964.